steaklive/EveryRay-Rendering-Engine/README.md

 "EveryRay - Rendering Engine" is partially based on the small engine from the book "Real-Time 3D Rendering with DirectX and HLSL: A Practical Guide to Graphics Programming" by Paul Varcholik.

-I have changed and extended it for educational purposes with all kinds of features (see the description below).
+I have been changing and extending it for educational purposes with all kinds of features (see the description below) for quite a while.
 Stay tuned for more updates :)

 <br>![alt text](https://preview.ibb.co/jVodie/Every_Ray_PBR.png")
 <br>![alt text](https://preview.ibb.co/h069pK/Every_Ray_CSM.png")